rohitmahali01/Santali-Tokenizer/README.md

 - Supports Santali (Ol Chiki) script
 - Trained on Santali text corpus
 - Compatible with NLP frameworks (Hugging Face, Transformers)

+## Acknowledgments
+A huge thanks to Prasanta Hembram for his extensive translation work on Santali transcription.
+His contributions provided the foundation for this tokenizer, making it possible to process Santali text more effectively.
+You can check out his translation works here (https://github.com/Prasanta-Hembram/Translation-work-list-for-Santali-language)